c-mart/solitaire-pontifex/readme.md

     >>> decrypt(k, 'JDULDZBAUD')
     'MANZANITAS'

-## Supported Key/Deck Representations
+## Key, Deck, and Keystream
-A key is an ordered deck of cards represented as a list of 54 elements, which can be represented three different ways for computation or human-friendly output.
-The numeric representation is used internally for cryptographic operations, but we can also accept input or display output as either two-character strings or unicode playing card characters.
+A **key** (or **deck**) is an ordered deck of cards, which is represented as a list of 54 elements, each corresponding to a card value.
+A key/deck can be represented three different ways for human-friendly I/O. The numeric representation is used internally for cryptographic operations, but we can also accept input and display output as either two-character strings or unicode playing card characters.*

+What's the difference between a key and a deck?
+Functions that accept a key will never mutate it, while functions accepting a deck may mutate that deck.
+This is intended to mirror how Solitaire is used by hand; a deck of cards is arranged to represent a static input key, then the deck is manipulated (its state is changed) to generate the keystream.

+A **keystream** (as output by `generate_keystream()`) is like a key, but has a variable length that is specified when the function is called.
+So, a keystream will *not* necessarily contain all 54 card values, and some values may occur more than once.

+* Internal functions that have a "deck" parameter expect it to be passed in numeric form.

+## Key/Deck Representations

 ### Numeric
 As in Schnier's specification, each card is an integer from 1 to 54 inclusive.